sanjana14srini/capstone_project_ai-bootcamp/README.md

 quality of the final answers, which can be observed in the scores in `evals/latest_evals/all_metrics.csv`

 The `questions_dataset.csv` also contains a more direct comparison of the final answers under both scenarios for direct human verification.
+Although the evaluation scores have improved with the addition of the search_quality_check tool, it is not a monumental improvement in the completeness of the final result.
+Further improvements that can be considered for the furture could be:
+- Look deeper into the quality of searching the index, perhaps experiment with others search indices like Qdrant for better search and retreival quality
+- Experiment further with the chunking strategy to indirectly improve search and retreival quality
+- Experiment with other openai models

 ## Ground Truth Eval Scores